NXP Semiconductors: 2010s

 In March 2015, a merger agreement was announced through which NXP would merge with competitor Freescale Semiconductor.
 As part of the merger, NXP's RF Power activities were sold to JAC Capital for US$1.8 billion and rebranded as Ampleon, in a transaction closed in November 2015.
 Both NXP and Freescale had deep roots stretching back to when they were part of Philips (NXP), and Motorola (Freescale) respectively.
 Both had similar revenue; US$4.8 billion and US$4.2 billion in 2013 for NXP and Freescale, respectively with NXP primarily focusing on near field communication (NFC) and high-performance mixed signal (HPMS) hardware, and Freescale focusing on its microprocessor and microcontroller businesses, and both companies possessing roughly equal patent portfolios.
-On December 7, 2015, NXP completed the merger with Freescale Semiconductor; the merged company continued its operation as NXP Semiconductors N.V.
+On 7 December 2015, NXP completed the merger with Freescale Semiconductor; the merged company continued its operation as NXP Semiconductors N.V.

-On October 27, 2016, it was announced that Qualcomm would try to buy NXP for $44 billion, which at that time would have been the biggest semiconductor takeover globally.
-However, Qualcomm cancelled the deal due in part to trade issues in China.
-The merger was effectively cancelled on July 26, 2018.
+On 27 October 2016, it was announced that Qualcomm would attempt to buy NXP for $44 billion, which at that time would have been the biggest semiconductor takeover globally.
+In April 2017, Qualcomm received approval from U.S. antitrust regulators for the acquisition of NXP for $47 billion.
+The acquisition still required the approval of Chinese authorities, thus Qualcomm refiled an antitrust application and request to purchase with the Chinese Ministry of Commerce.
+However, Qualcomm subsequently chose to cancel the acquisition entirely on 26 July 2018.